artefactual-labs/weblate-migration-scripts/README.md

-The **Quick start** section provides basic setup and usage information while subsequent sections go into more detail about what import and export actually do to the XLIFF data.
+The **Quick start** section provides basic setup and usage information while subsequent sections go into more detail about what import and export actually do to the XLIFF data and automation of import and export.

 Examples in this README file use the `$` character to indicate a command-line prompt.